-B. C. Coast Woods Trade Extension Bureau Prizes in Architecture-Prizes to the total of \$250, the gift of the B. C. Coast Woods Trade Extension Bureau, are available annually in the School of Architecture as follows: (a) for the best set of wood construction details and working drawings in connection with a design project in Second Year Architecture, a first prize of \$75 and a second prize of \$25; (b) for a special design project in the Fourth and Fifth Years of Architecture in which the use of wood as a building and design medium would predominate, a first prize of \$100 and a second prize of \$50.
-For other prizes offered by the Bureau see page 74.
+B. C. Coast Woods Prizes in Architecture-Prizes to the total of \$250, the gift of the B. C. Coast Woods Trade Extension Bureau, are available annually in the School of Architecture as follows: (a) for the best set of wood construction details and working drawings in connection with a design project in Second Year Architecture, a first prize of \$75 and a second prize of \$25; (b) for a special design project in the Fourth and Fifth Years of Architecture in which the use of wood as a building and design medium would predominate, a first prize of \$100 and a second prize of \$50.

 The Charles J. Thompson Prizes-Two prizes of \$50 each, made possible through a gift of \$1000 by Mr. Charles J. Thompson, are offered annually to students in Architecture.
 Of these prizes, one will be awarded to the Second Year student obtaining highest standing in the course in the History of Architecture.
-The other will be similarly awarded to a student in the Third Year.
-To be eligible for an award a student must obtain a minimum mark of 75% in the course and an aggregate in all the subjects of the year of not less than 70%.
+The other will be similarly awarded to the student in the Third Year.
+To be eligible for an award the student must obtain a minimum mark of 75% in the course and an aggregate in all the subjects of the year of not less than 70%.

-The Hobbs Glass Limited Scholarship-A scholarship to the value of \$250 will be awarded annually by Hobbs Glass Limited to a student in the Fourth Year of Architecture.
+The Hobbs Glass Scholarship-A scholarship to the value of \$250 will be awarded annually by Hobbs Glass Division of Canadian Pittsburgh Industries Ltd., to a student in the Fourth Year of Architecture.
 The award will be made to the student submitting the best solution of an architectural problem proposed by the staff of the School of Architecture in conjunction with the Company.
 The award will be made on the recommendation of the School.